Nikhil273/Growly-Task/README.md

 ### Frontend Routes

 - `/` - Landing page with hero, features, and lead form

-- `/admin` - Admin dashboard to view submitted leads
+- `/admin` -I have added a button in header to go to admin dashboard but you can also access it directly at `/admin`

 ### Backend API Routes